UnifiedPaymentSolutions/googlepay-sdk/libraries/gpay/README.md

 }
 ```

-## EveryPay Integration (Simplified)
+## EveryPay SDK Mode (Deprecated - Use Backend Mode Instead)

+⚠️ **This SDK mode is deprecated in favor of Backend Mode for security reasons.**

-The SDK provides a high-level helper that integrates directly with EveryPay's API, handling all backend requests automatically.
-This is the **recommended approach** for EveryPay merchants.
+The SDK provides a high-level helper that integrates directly with EveryPay's API, handling all backend requests automatically from the Android app.
+While simpler to implement, this approach stores API credentials on the device, which is less secure than the recommended Backend Mode.

 ### Complete Example with EverypayGooglePayHelper